cpmech/gosl/utl/README.md

 generation of _arrays_.
 It also contains functions for sorting quantities and updating dictionaries (i.e. maps).

+This package does not aim for high performance linear algebra computations.
+For that purpose, we have the `la` and a future `lax` packages.
+Nonetheless, `utl` package is OK for _small computations_ such as for vectors in the 3D space.
+It also tries to use the best algorithms for sorting that were implemented in the standard Go library.

 Some _numerical_ functions are (a few were inspired by [NumPy](http://www.numpy.org)):
 1. `IntRange` to generate slices of integers
 2. `IntFill` `IntVals`, `IntsAlloc`, `IntsClone` for slices of integers